imrankhan1294/AdobeHitData/README.md

 The final_df DataFrame is grouped by the "Search Engine Domain" and "Search Keyword" columns and the "Revenue" column is summed using the groupBy() and agg() methods, respectively.

 Finally, the final_df DataFrame is written out to a CSV file using the write() method with options to overwrite any existing file, use tab as the delimiter, and include a header row.
 The output file path is specified by the output_file variable.

+Note: This code is developed in AWS Gluestudio & is generic & is able to deploy without a server.